aiskunks/Prompt_Engineering/Lessons/prompts-intro.md

 ---

+Prompt engineering is a powerful tool for utilizing language models (LMs), but the quality of results is dependent on the amount of information provided.
+A prompt can include instructions, questions, and examples to guide the LM's output.
+It's essential to design effective prompts to instruct the model on a particular task, a practice known as prompt engineering.

+The guide provides a comprehensive overview of standard prompts, few-shot prompting, and the different components that make up a prompt, such as instruction, context, input data, and output indicator.
+The guide also provides general tips for designing effective prompts, such as being specific, avoiding impreciseness, and starting simple.

+When working with prompts, you can also adjust the LM settings to control the results, such as temperature and top_p.
+Finally, the guide encourages experimentation and iteration to optimize prompts for specific applications.

 ## Basic Prompts

 You can already achieve a lot with prompts, but the quality of results depends on how much information you provide it.
 A prompt can contain information like the `instruction` or `question` you are passing to the model and include other details such as `inputs` or `examples`.